Macmachi/kaspa_cli_batch_transfer/README.md

 - "**No wallets detected**":
   Ensure you have created at least one wallet in Kaspa CLI; otherwise, the script will use the default `"kaspa"` wallet.

+- "**Passwords with special characters**":
+  Avoid using special characters in your passwords as they can cause issues with the script's interaction with the CLI and may not be properly deciphered.

 - "**Transfer failures**":
   See the log file (`logs/`) for detailed errors: invalid addresses, insufficient funds, password issues, or network timeouts.